Welcome Film Makers

 The City of Lynchburg welcomes groups and organizations wishing to film and set up photo shoots in Lynchburg.
 Lynchburg offers a wide variety of locations and atmospheres, impressive and diverse architecture and beautiful scenery that make it suitable as a filming location for big and small screen.

-Whether or not you need permits from the City to film or take photos in Lynchburg depends on where you would like to film.
+Whether or not you need permission from the City to film or take photos in Lynchburg depends on where you would like to film.
 All groups or organizations interested in filming or taking photos for commercial purposes in Lynchburg on public property must get permission from the Office of Economic Development & Tourism.

 - For filming entirely contained on private property you need to fill out the top portion of the form, click “Private Property”, then sign the bottom of the form.
 This is to inform the Lynchburg Police Department and Emergency Services in case of neighbor complaints.

 - Applications must be submitted to OEDT at least 30 days prior to the intended commencement of filming activities.
 This period may be shortened if, at the discretion of the OEDT, the desired filming activities are limited in scope or location, and the application can be processed within a shorter time period.

 - Permission is not be required for news coverage of contemporaneous events.

 - If you are filming in a residential district the hours of operation are limited to 7:00 a.m. to 9:00 p.m. due to the City of Lynchburg Noise Ordinance.

 - If you film project involves the use of city owned parking spaces/facilities or the interruption of traffic flow, please view these Addendum Guidelines before continuing.

 To submit your request, complete this online form and someone will contact you within 10 working days.

 Although every reasonable attempt will be made to accommodate reasonable filming requests, there are certain conditions that may preclude the issuance of a permit.
 These include: